When coding is cheap, product thinking becomes the constraint.

 How I help

-Three ways we can work together.
-All three are designed to leave your team stronger than they arrived.
+Five ways we can work together.
+All are designed to leave your team stronger than they arrived.

 Fractional VP Product